 - Families with a known genetic fault that increases the risk of ovarian cancer

 - Families with cancers related to HNPCC (Lynch Syndrome)

 A significant family history included women who had 2 or more close relatives with breast or ovarian cancer, particularly if they were diagnosed at a young age.
 The study also specified women with an Ashkenazi Jewish background because this group are known to be more at risk of breast and ovarian cancer.

-The UK FOCSS study stopped recruiting people in March 2010.
-Results from the first part of this study have recently been published.
-The researchers think it may be better to do screening tests more often than once a year to pick up ovarian cancer at an early stage in women at increased risk.
-The researchers are now following up women in the second part of the study who have screening every 4 months.
-They plan to publish these results in the future.
+The UK FOCSS study stopped recruiting women in March 2010.
+They recruited a total of 3,563 women.
+In part 1 of the trial, women had an ultrasound scan and CA125 blood test once a year.
+The researchers found that most of the cancers diagnosed were not early stage.
+They found that women who had longer than a year between screening tests were more likely to be diagnosed with a more advanced stage.
+So the researchers felt it may be better to do screening tests more often.
+The researchers are now following up women who had screening every 4 months.
+They plan to publish these results in the near future.
 There is more information about the results of the UK FOCSS study in our trials and research section.